Thyroid and Parathyroid Center

 We understand that not everyone needs a procedure or surgery, but everyone does need a clear understanding of the options available for management of their condition and the expectations for comprehensive follow-up.

 Thyroid and parathyroid conditions represent a wide spectrum of severity and complexity, so an evaluation focused on a patient’s individual medical situation and values is essential.
 Our collaborative philosophy allows the patient to make a personalized treatment plan decision.
-Individually, Dr. Tufano and Dr. Lupo have focused on thyroid and parathyroid surgical and medical management for the last two decades and recognize the importance of a patient focused team approach to ensure the best outcomes.
+Dr. Tufano has focused on thyroid and parathyroid surgical and medical management for the last two decades and recognizes the importance of a patient focused team approach to ensure the best outcomes.

 Our team of surgeons, endocrinologists, pathologists, radiologists, advanced practitioners, and rehabilitation therapists collaborate to personalize treatment plans addressing your unique condition and the care you will need before, during and after treatment.
 The expertise of our team and our multidisciplinary approach improves our patients’ outcomes.

 - Benign thyroid disease

 Dr. Tufano is a world renowned thyroid and parathyroid surgeon who performs a full complement of minimally invasive and comprehensive treatment techniques with a focus on developing and delivering the best treatment plan for each patient.
 He and his team developed the now internationally established approach for scarless transoral thyroidectomy and parathyroid surgery.

 - Scarless transoral thyroidectomy and parathyroidectomy

 - Minimally invasive radiofrequency ablation (RFA)